leesei/leesei.github.io/src/content/post/science.md

 ## String Theory

+> hope to combine quantum mechanics with gravity
+> not a actual theory but some math tools and conjecture
+> impossible to falsify as strings are too small

 - particle-based physic will introduce infinity when trying to explain the EM-field of the infinitely small particle
 - **closed-loop strings also explains interaction of gravity**
 - strings alone can only explain Bosons, not Fermions; needs super-symmetry to form super-string theory